-Upon completion of the merger, the shares of ESP Pharma preferred stock, common stock and options therefore converted into the right to receive up to \$325.0 million in cash and 9,853,770 shares of PDL common stock.
-Based on this number of PDL shares issued in the acquisition of ESP Pharma, former ESP Pharma stockholders owned approximately 9% of the combined company's outstanding common stock at the time of the completion of the merger.
+Upon completion of the merger, the shares of ESP Pharma preferred stock, common stock and options therefore converted into the right to receive \$325.0 million in cash and 9,853,770 shares of PDL common stock.
 We registered for resale the PDL shares issued in the acquisition of ESP Pharma, which has resulted in the registered sale of, and could result in the further registered sale of, a substantial number of shares of our common stock and which could lead to a decrease in the market price of our common stock.
-The issuance of these shares in connection with the merger also caused a significant reduction in the relative percentage interests in earnings, voting power, liquidation value and book and market value of all holders of common stock and securities convertible into common stock, including without limitation the 2003 Notes, the 2005 Notes and the PDL common stock issuable thereunder.

-Delays or problems with our integration of sales, marketing and distribution capabilities with the acquisition of ESP Pharma may hamper continued growth projections for products acquired in the merger.
+Delays or problems with our integration of sales, marketing and distribution capabilities with the acquisition of ESP Pharma may hamper continued growth projections for products acquired from the merger.

-We are continuing to market and sell the products acquired as part of the ESP Pharma merger, including in particular Cardene IV, Retavase and IV Busulfex.
-In order to successfully achieve the planned results from the merger, we will need to continue to transition existing relationships with distributors, third party vendors, manufacturers and customers of ESP Pharma.
-Although we have retained most of the hospital-focused sales force and related sales infrastructure, we have never sold, marketed or distributed products, and we may not be able to successfully integrate and further grow such capabilities from ESP Pharma necessary to continue to successfully promote the ESP Pharma products.
+Although we are in the process of selling the off-patent products as discussed in the risk factor "We face substantial competition, which may result in others discovering, developing or commercializing competing products before or more successfully than we do", we are continuing to market and sell other products acquired as part of the ESP Pharma acquisition, including in particular Cardene IV, Retavase and IV Busulfex.
+Although we have retained most of the hospital-focused sales and related sales infrastructure, prior to the merger we had never sold, marketed or distributed products, and we encounter challenges in the continuing integration of such capabilities from ESP Pharma necessary to continue to successfully promote the ESP Pharma products.

 We cannot assure you that our customers will continue their current buying patterns; our customers may delay or defer purchasing decisions in response to changes in practices and policies by PDL.
 Any such delay or deferral in purchasing decisions by such customers could have a material adverse effect on the business or operating results of the combined company.
+In addition, as part of the integration of ESP Pharma, we have changed certain trade practices and more effectively enforced trade policies to be more consistent with what we believe to be industry standards and the natural demand for our products.
+This has resulted in adjustments to reserves and declining or holding orders to align selling patterns with our understanding of the end user demand for our products.